SeunA88/Analysis-of-Medical-Student-Dataset-of-College-of-Medicine-YK./README.md

 ![](Gender.png) ![](Gender_.png)

-**Analysis Insight**: From this analysis, it can be observed that the female and male genders have an almost equal  average height, and weight, compared to the males
+**Analysis Insight**: From this analysis, it can be observed that the female and male genders have an almost equal average height (Female: 174.93, Male: 174.97) and weight (Female: 69.96, Male: 69.98).

 ----